 In addition to preparing for graduate school, Mastrostefano’s also researched the mental health implications of diabetes in teens and young adults and presented it at the annual Undergraduate Conference on Health and Society.

 As a Type 1 diabetic herself, the research presentation meant more than just completing her applied practicum in public health.
 It allowed her to share her personal experiences with diabetes and helped Mastrostefano discover an interest in other areas of public health and how they relate to veterinary health and the ways human and animal health intersect.

-This research proved to be pivotal because it wasn't just Mastrostefano's academic work that helped lead to her acceptance to veterinary school, it was also other ventures she took on.
+This research proved to be pivotal because it wasn't just Mastrostefano's academic work that helped led to her acceptance to veterinary school, it was also other ventures she took on.